 - Consumer spending was likely a major driver as well, since the retail and wholesale trade industry, hotels, and restaurants also contributed 0.2% to quarterly GDP growth.

-- The remaining 0.1% came from government and other services.
+- The remaining 0.1% came from the government and other services.

 - For the year-on-year reading, the services sector was also the main driver.